 Bill: For anyone who reads this and wonders whether or not they should try, they should, for at least three classes.
 It will help.

 Leave us a comment below with your thoughts!

-You can find out more about Bill and his studio, Knight Spiral, on his Facebook Page.
-You can find his studio at 1225 Center Street in Auburn, Maine.
+Learn more about Bill and his studio, Knight Spiral, at his Facebook Page.
+Visit his studio at 1225 Center Street in Auburn, Maine.